firdavs-h/SideProjects/searchWords/README.md

 # Search Words

-Search for a word in any .txt file.
+Search for a word in any text file.

-Program iterates thru the file and prints line numbers and line content wit a matching word.
+Program iterates thru the file and prints line number(s) and line content with a matching word.

 test.txt - test file included in package.